ChenNima/static-blog/src/resume/Resum-en.md

 # Working Experience

 ## SAP Labs China （ 2016.10 ~  ）
-Web development(Frontend/backend) and Devops
+Web development(Frontend/backend) and DevOps
-### Devops/SAP Jam Collaboration （ 2018.8 ~  ）

 SAP Jam Collaboration(a.k.a Jam) is a collaboration tool based on `Ruby on Rails` as backend and `React`，`BackboneJS` as frontend.
+### Senior DevOps/SAP Jam Collaboration （ 2020.3 ~  ）
+Lead the DevOps team evolving the architecture.
+Including introducing `Consul` which works with `HAproxy` we have to implement dynamic service registration/discovering and `Service Mesh`; introducing `Fluentd` and `Prometheus` for refactoring original logging system and monitoring system.
+Implemented micro service architecture similar with Kubernetes in legacy data centers which do not have the infrastructure for Kubernetes.
+### DevOps/SAP Jam Collaboration （ 2019.3 ~ 2020.3 ）
-My major job is migrating the whole project to `Kubernetes` and deploy on AWS after joining the Devops Team.
+My major job is migrating the whole project to `Kubernetes` and deploy on AWS after joining the DevOps Team.
 What I have done including programming `Terraform` for managing infrastructure; Splitting and decoupling micro services into individual `Helm` Charts and deploying them separately; Utilizing `ArgoCD` for implementing `GitOps` workflow; Deploying `Istio` service mesh and implementing canary deployment, traffic monitoring and etc.
 #### Project Flota
-Project Flota is submitted and leaded by me during my Devops work.
+Project Flota is submitted and leaded by me during my DevOps work.
 The purpose of the project is decoupling the massive monolithic Ruby on Rails service into several micro-services to improve the performance and maintainability.
 The micro-services are based on `Golang/Gin` and communicate with each other via `HTTP/gRPC`.

-### Web Developer/SAP Jam Collaboration （ 2017.10 ~  ）
+### Web Developer/SAP Jam Collaboration （ 2017.10 ~ 2019.3 ）
 Both frontend and backend(`Ruby/NodeJS`) development.
 Jam is a complicated application using `React`，`BackboneJS` and `Rails ERB` template rendering as frontend solution, and `Webpack`/`Gulp`/`Rails assets pipeline` as bundling tool.
 At early stage, my job was creating frontend components.
 But my major job is organizing code architecture, code reviewing, code slitting/decoupling and solving hard problems.
 I created an abstract layer for combine `BackboneJS` and `React` components organically, implemented division of new and old code.
 Migrate new features' development to using `React`/`Typescript`/`Styled-Component` tech-stack while not affect old code and feature.

 Implement micro-services based on `NodeJS`, including `server-side-rendering` service for React components and pre-rendering service for `SEO`.
-### Frontend Developer/SAP Jam Community （ 2016.10 ~  2017.10）
+### Frontend Developer/SAP Jam Community （ 2016.10 ~  2017.10 ）
 SAP Jam Community is a social platform based on `EmberJS`/`Vue` and `Ruby on rails`.
 During this period of job, my major job was frontend developing.
 Other then creating `EmberJS` component, I also wrote a front-back-end-separated management tool using `Vue`.
-## CareerBuilder China （ 2016.4 ~  2016.10）
+## CareerBuilder China （ 2016.4 ~  2016.10 ）

 ### Intern Web developer
 Implement web service based on AngularJS`AngularJS`/`Ruby on Rails`/`NodeJS`